 - 2.1.
 Cycle usage is increasing in towns and cities as part of a move towards more active travel.
 It is therefore important that tramways are designed in such a way to safely integrate cycling for all ages and abilities as part of an holistic transport scheme promoted by the local transport authorities and central government policy. - 2.2.
 When developing a new tramway scheme, reserving sufficient land to enable an optimised interface between cycles and tramways should be a significant factor in its design.
-Cycle provision along the tramway route should be considered during scheme development, and from early design of the tramway prior to any application for a Transport and Works Act Order (TWAO)1.
-Any additional land and Powers required to safely accommodate cycles can then be sought within the TWAO. - 2.3.
-When designing a tramway, cycles should be considered as non-motorised vehicles rather than pedestrians with a bike. - 2.4.
+Cycle provision along the tramway route should be considered during scheme development, and from early design of the tramway prior to any application for a Transport and Works Act (TWA) Order (or Transport and Works (Scotland) Act (TAWS) Order)1.
+Any additional land and Powers required to safely accommodate cycles can then be sought within the TWA / TAWS Order. - 2.3.
+When designing a tramway, cycles should be considered as non-motorised vehicles rather than pedestrians with a bike.
+Users of Electric scooters should also be considered. - 2.4.
 Various guidance already exists both nationally and at regional transport level with regards to the design of cycle provision.
 General guidance on cycle issues is found in DfT Local Transport Note LTN 1/20: Cycle Infrastructure Design (July 2020)2. - 2.5.
 In addition, Transport for West Midlands (TfWM) has produced extensive guidance on cycling and its integration into the public realm: West Midlands Cycle Design Guidance 2019.
-Appendix C of this document is particuarly relevant for tramways.3 - 2.6.
-The purpose of this LRSSB guidance document is to supplement existing guidance in respect of cycle interaction with the tramway and it should be read in conjunction with the general guidance provided in LRG 1.0 TPG and LRG 2.0 Non-Motorised Tramway Crossing Guidance.
+Appendix C of TfWM's document is particularly relevant for tramways.3 - 2.6.
+The purpose of this LRSSB guidance document is to supplement existing guidance in respect of cycle interaction with the tramway, and it should be read in conjunction with the general guidance provided in LRG 1.0 TPG and LRG 2.0 Guidance on Tramway Crossings for Non-Motorised Users.

 1 The means by which statutory Powers to build, operate and maintain a tramway are provided.

-$^{2\} https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/951074/cycle-infrastructure-design-ltn-1-20.pdf$
+2 https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/ 951074/cycle-infrastructure-design-ltn-1-20.pdf